lead forensics image

 Overview

-The EP Self Priming Flexible Impeller Pump is characterised by its close-coupled design and integral on/off/reversing switch on the terminal box of its motor which is available in both single and three-phase.
-Upon request, three-phase units can also be supplied with terminal board connections for hard wiring into the installation.
+EP Self-Priming Flexible Impeller Pumps (also known as flexible vane pumps) are characterised by their close-coupled design and integral on/off/reversing switch on the terminal box of the motor, available in both single and three-phase.
+Upon request, three-phase units can also be supplied with terminal board connections for hard-wiring into the installation.

 Voltages: 12, 24 DC (Continuously Rated) & 110, 230 & 400V (1 & 3 Phase)